Excigma/Userscripts/student.auckland.ac.nz/uoa-timetable-to-ical.md

 ...feel free to contribute steps for your favorite calendar application

 ## Credits
+- [@Silverarmor](https://github.com/Silverarmor) for sharing places with timetable data and ideas how to parse it - the method that this script works is based on his ideas
 - [@BirdMakingStuff](https://github.com/BirdMakingStuff) for testing early revisions of the script reporting bugs, and providing fixes
 - [@tash192dev](https://github.com/tash192dev) for providing examples of the `.ics` format, allowing me to fix timezone/date-related issues